 - Turn off location services.
 This feature isn’t necessary on social.
 Location services tell people — including crooks — where you are and where you aren’t.
 Don’t use this feature.

 Remember, you’re always one click away from trouble.
 (If you believe you’ve been a victim of identity theft, you may want to monitor your credit.
-You can view two of your scores, updated each month, for free on Credit.com and view your annual credit reports at AnnualCreditReport.com.)
+You can view two of your scores, updated every 14 days, for free on Credit.com and view your annual credit reports at AnnualCreditReport.com.)

 More on Identity Theft: